shakes76/PatternAnalysis-2024/recognition/siamese-tranjamin/README.md

 You should use WandB to capture the training curves of the network, although they are also saved individually to image files.

+Trained networks, by default, will be stored in `checkpoints/best_epoch.keras`.
+You may change this if you want, but you will also have to change `predict.py` to reference the correct file.

 ## Dependencies
 This network relies on the use of tensorflow_addons, which is deprecated as of mid-2024.
 For compatibility reasons, this model therefore uses an older version of Python (3.11.1) and numpy/tensorflow.
 To install, you must first have Python 3.11.1, or create a virtual environment that supports it.
 All relevant packages can then be installed using `pip install -r requirements.txt`.
 Or, instead, the following key ones need to be installed: